 Would you like to improve your understanding of Duplicate Bridge at club level?

-The Second Transition Group is now finalised and will start on the 9th September
+The Second Transition Group is now underway.
+A Third Group will begin in the New Year.

 Click on this box for more details and to register your interest.